snap-stanford/comet/README.md

 Our codebase is developed based on the [benchmark implementation](https://github.com/wyharveychen/CloserLookFewShot) from paper [A Closer Look at Few-shot Classification](https://openreview.net/pdf?id=HkxLXnAcFQ).

-Tabula Muris benchmark is developed based on the [mouse aging cell atlas](https://www.nature.com/articles/s41586-020-2496-1).
+Tabula Muris benchmark is developed based on the mouse aging cell atlas from paper [https://www.nature.com/articles/s41586-020-2496-1](https://www.nature.com/articles/s41586-020-2496-1).